nathanroberts/nathanroberts.github.io/work/experian.md

 ### What I have learned (so far)

 {: .db .ml2 .mr4}
 **•** **Data is everything.** The research done before I arrived paved the way to a data-driven design approach.
-I could point back to it to justify every design decision I made.
+I can reference it to justify every design decision made.

 {: .db .ml2 .mr4}
-**•** **Meaningful data comes from drawing insights from user interviews** When reading or listening to user interviews, it's important to listen *underneath* the words people say to get to the heart of the words.
+**•** **Meaningful data comes from drawing insights from user interviews** When conducting and analyzing user interviews, it's important to listen *underneath* the words people say to get to the heart of the words.
 It's also important to understand who they are and what they're about for context and even more meaning.

 {: .db .ml2 .mr4}
-**•** **Listen to the user.** The fewer assumptions we make about a design - and the more we ask the humans it is designed for, the better suited it will be for them.
+**•** **Put the user first.** The fewer assumptions we make about a design, and the more we ask the users it is designed for, the better the product will be for the user.

 {: .mt5}